kubestash/docs/docs/guides/kubedump/application/index.md

 **Verify Backup:**

-When backup session is created, kubestash operator creates `Snapshot` which represents the state of backup run for each `Repository` which are provided in `BackupConfiguration`.
+When backup session is created, KubeStash operator creates `Snapshot` which represents the state of backup run for each `Repository` which are provided in `BackupConfiguration`.

 Run the following command to check `Snapshot` phase,